 The Witch (2015) by Robert Eggers

-Inspired by true English folk-tales from the 1600s, The Witch is a beautiful modern film that plays within the boundaries of horror and fantastical genre, creating a twisted homage to classic fairy tales.
+Inspired by true English folk-tales from the 1600s, The Witch is a beautiful modern film that plays within the boundaries of horror and fantastical genre, creating a twisted homage of classic fairy tales.
 After resenting the religion of a local village, a family moves to a new household in a forest where they find unfortunate events, from lack of harvest to the disappearance of one of the children.
 As the events get more serious, the psychological state from the family is tested, resulting in a surprising and violent ending.

 The Others (2001) by Alejandro Amenábar

 The Others is one of those brilliant films that we somehow forget it exists.
 Anyhow, I ended up remembering it when I was thinking about this list.
 Is there something more isolated, cold and dark than the house of this film?
-What about the cinematography, how the director builds tension and Nicole Kidman’s performance? defiantly a 21st-century classic.
+What about the cinematography, how the director builds tension and Nicole Kidman’s performance?
+Defiantly a 21st-century classic.
 Inspired by the film The Innocents (1961) by Jack Clayton, the film tells the story of a mother who lives in a huge house with her two children while her husband is fighting in the war.
 However, noises and visions start to indicate that they are not alone in the house.

 Days of Heaven (1978) by Terrence Malick

 And for last but not least, one of the most beautiful movies ever made: Days of Heaven.
 With an outstanding cinematography shot entirely with natural light, Terrence Malick had already shown his style on this masterpiece about two lovers who go to work on a harvest.
 When the employer gets interested in the woman, her boyfriend tells her to marry him so she can have a better life.
 She accepts the offer, hoping that he will soon die because of a heart diseases, resulting in a beautiful and touching ending.